Unsolved Case of Anne Noblett, The Deep Freeze Murder 1957

 This poor 17 year old girl would have potentially lived a long and full life had someone not intercepted her in 1957.
-There is no DNA evidence and it is likely the offender is long dead but the curious nature of this unsolved case still offers a glimmer of hope that it could yet be solved.
+There is no DNA evidence and it is likely the offender is long dead.
+However, the curious nature of this unsolved case still offers a glimmer of hope that it could yet be solved.

 The Brief Circumstances

-A witness said they thought they saw the tail lights if a car parked on the lane at about that time but otherwise the lane was quiet.
+A witness said they thought they saw the tail lights of a car parked on the lane at about that time but otherwise the lane was quiet.

 Ms Noblett’s body was found a month later in scrubland as two dog walkers made their way through Rose Grove Woods.
 This is several miles to the north of where Ms Noblett went missing.
 If you trace a route along country lanes you could have driven pretty much unseen in winter from Marshalls Heath to where the body was found.